KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 Use [host]:port notation for IPv6

+#### :pushpin: Examples:

-> Using whitebind as a runtime parameter:
+Using whitebind as a runtime parameter:

 ```
   komodod -whitebind=127.0.0.1:9050
 ```

-> Using whitebind as a default value in the coin's `.conf` file:
+Using whitebind as a default value in the coin's `.conf` file:

 ```
   whitebind=127.0.0.1:9050